International Exchange Program

 Spend a term studying abroad

 Our JD program offers valuable opportunities to for Schulich Law students to study in other countries and in other legal traditions.
 Students are eligible to do an exchange in their third year of the program; exchanges are normally completed over one term.
+Courses/Credit hours taken on exchange do count towards your degree requirements.
 While attending the exchange partner institution, tuition will be paid at Dalhousie.

 We also offer opportunities for students from around the world to come and spend a term studying at the Schulich School of Law.

 Partner institutions participating in the International Exchange Program

 With over 20 exchange partners, students can spend their exchanges at the following institutions:*

 - Laval University (Quebec, Canada)

 - Lund University (Lund, Sweden)